GREEB/fh5-map/README.md

 Create SVG of FH5 map and convert it to a valid geoJSON or similar format to use as a basmap in QGIS or similar.

-### Contribution

-For now just edit the geojson file use rev.svg as reference, a OSD like iD editor would be nice.

 ### SVG TO GEOJSON